 If you love the beach, it can make a wonderful nursery theme!
 Beach-themed rooms have natural light and open, airy looks that are perfect for a calm, relaxing, and natural nursery.
 If this sounds like you, you’ll want to check out these Beach Nursery Ideas and see if you find any that are missing from your nursery.
 Take a look and let us know what you think!

 Since beaches are all about water, sand, sun, and atmosphere, bubbles are an excellent way to bring that watery theme into the room.
 They’re also an effective way to inspire curiosity and show different textures to your baby to help stimulate their mind.
 With this in mind, we found these bubble garlands that make it look like the room is filled with transparent, three-dimensional bubbles.
-These are designed for birthday parties but should work in a nursery, as well.
+These are designed for birthday parties but should work as a great nursery idea as well.

 2) Shell Lights